 Compared with benchmark

-Cumulative percentage of the eligible population aged 40-74 offered an NHS Health Check (Persons 40-74 yrs)
+Cumulative percentage of the eligible population aged 40 to 74 offered an NHS Health Check (Persons 40-74 yrs)

 Period